ajintom/pyMidi/README.md

 pyMidi
 ======

-* python-connection for controlling keyboard events on windows...
+* python-connection ng keyboard events on windows...

 * use test.py for testing you midi connection